inFumumVerti/DHBWorld-Docu/README.md

 ### 1.2 Scope

-The DHBWorld app as mentioned in "### 1.1 Purpose" is going to be an android app.
+The DHBWorld app as mentioned in ### 1.1 Purpose is going to be an android app.

 ### 1.3 Definitions, Acronyms and Abbreviations